Munasar151/Munasar151/README.md

 ### Hello, My name is Munasar Muhidin
 ---
-I am a student who is eager to gain confidence in languages such as Python, C# HTML, CSS.
-I am currently studying for a degree in Computing with Information Technology.
+I'm a student who is keen to develop my proficiency in programming languages like Python, C#, HTML, and CSS.
+I'm pursuing a degree in computing with information technology at the moment.

 ---
 🧰 Toolbox